fsuarezj/columbia_machine_learning_course/README.md

 # columbia_machine_learning_course
-Projects for the Machine Learning course of Columbia University in edX
+Projects for the Machine Learning courses